 The mixing of these manifolds make the clustering and learning tasks difficult.
-Recently, there has been some work on clustering data by generalized PCA [9], which assumes linear subspaces, which are explicit manifolds.
-In the literature of vision and machine learning, there has been no previous work that learns the explicit and implicit manifolds simultaneously.
-Although some models like Mumford-Shah [11] incorporate both Markov random fields and edge primitives, there is neither theoretical justification for such models nor information theoretical principles for learning them.
+Recently, there has been some work on clustering data by generalized PCA [9], which assume linear subspaces only, i.e. explicit manifold.
+In the literature (vision or machine learning), there has been no previous work that learns the explicit and implicit manifold simultaneously.
+Although some models like Mumford-Shah [11] have mixed both Markov random fields and edge primitives, there is neither theoretical justification for such models nor information theoretical principles for learning them.

-From the panoramic point of view, different image models correspond to different manifolds in the same space of image patches.
-Thus, we can pursue different models in a common framework of selecting manifolds to model the ensemble of natural image patches by minimizing the Kullback-Leibler divergence.
+In this panoramic point of view, different image models correspond to different subspaces of the same universe of image patches.
+Thus, we can pursue different models in a common framework of selecting manifolds or subspaces to model the ensemble of natural image patches by minimizing the Kullback-Leibler divergence.
 This gives a theoretical justification why we need hidden variables and feature statistics to characterize natural image patches.